vestrel00/contacts-android/docs/dev-notes.md

 are resolved for Contacts with more than one constituent RawContacts, which is what has been described so far.

-Before this change (APIs 20 and below), the native Contacts app is still able to set the Contact display name somehow.
+Before this change (APIs 20 and below), the AOSP Contacts app is still able to set the Contact display name somehow.
 I'm not sure how.
 If someone figures it out, please let me know.
 I tried updating the Contact `DISPLAY_NAME` directly but it does not work.
 Setting a name row as default also does not affect the Contact `DISPLAY_NAME`.